Hyperthermia uses heat to damage and kill cancer cells without harming normal cells.

 - Applicators on the surface of the body focus energy on a cancer inside the body, such as cervical or bladder cancer.

-- Some of the person's blood is removed, heated, then returned back to the limb or organ.
+- Some of the person's blood is removed, heated, and then returned back to the limb or organ.
 This is often done with chemotherapy drugs.
 This method treats melanoma on the arms or legs, as well as lung or liver cancer.

 - Doctors heat chemotherapy drugs and pump them into the area around the organs in a person's belly.
 This is used to treat cancers in this area.